nubot-nudt/SoftGrasp/README.md

-# SoftGrasp: Adaptive Grasping for Dexterous Hand based on Multimodal Fusion Imitation Learning
+# SoftGrasp: Adaptive Grasping for Dexterous Hand Based on Multimodal Imitation Learning

 ### Project Page | Video
 This repo contains the implementation of our paper: